AriaSalvatrice/synth-printer/README.md

-# Synth Printer: WIP Experiment with CadQuery
+# Synth Printer

-**This is not ready for general use yet!**
+**This is pre-alpha quality software!
+Expect the API to change like every hour or so.
+You can get usable results from it already, but only use it to play around and make one-offs you don't mind never being able to edit further.**

 I don't really know python btw, I just did enough hacks with it to have kinda picked it up by accident.